cloud-gov/cg-workshop/02-slides-lab.md

 # I want to have a _command line utility_ installed
 # So that I can _deploy apps into cloud.gov_

+^ We have our login, now how do we run stuff?
+With a CLI

 ---

 # Why the `cf` CLI?